 Call for Abstract

-11th International Conference on Epidemiology & Public Health, will be organized around the theme “Difficulties encountered and solutions adopted in the fields of Epidemiology and Public Health”
+12th International Conference on Epidemiology & Public Health, will be organized around the theme “Difficulties encountered and solutions adopted in the fields of Epidemiology & Public Health during COVID-19”

 Submit your abstract to any of the mentioned tracks.